hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode getinstalledpackage
 ```
-Get an installed chaincode package from a peer.
+[DEPRECATED] Get an installed chaincode package from a peer.
+Instead of this command, use "peercli lifecycle chaincode getinstalledpackage".

 Usage:
   peer lifecycle chaincode getinstalledpackage [outputfile] [flags]